MooseValley/JavaFX-NetBeans-SceneBuilder---Error---Incompatible-Types---cannot-be-converted-to-ObservableList-/README.md

-# JavaFX, NetBeans, SceneBuilder - Error - Incompatible Types - cannot be converted to ObservableList CAP 1
+# JavaFX, NetBeans, SceneBuilder - Error - Incompatible Types - cannot be converted to ObservableList&lt;CAP#1&gt;

 How to fix this error: